gsoules/MkDocs/digital-archive/docs/archivist/scanning.md

 ### Choosing the right PPI when scanning images.

 The diagram below will help you quickly determine what PPI to use to scan an image.
-For type-written and typeset *documents*, you can generally use 300 ppi.
-For *images*, the choice depends on the quality of the original and what you intend to do with the scan.
+For type-written and typeset *documents*, you can generally use 300 ppi, but for *images*, the choice depends on the quality of the original and what you intend to do with the scan.

 ![Scanning decision tree](best-practices-3.jpg)